The Saturday Tea Cake run

 This training ride generally takes place from April to September.

-The meeting place is up at the Norfolk Arms pub at Ringinglow at six o’clock, leaving about 6:15.
+The first ride is usually the Tuesday after the clocks go forward an hour at the end of March and the meeting place is at the Norfolk Arms pub at Ringinglow at six o’clock, leaving about 6:15.

 The route is up over Stanage, down Burbage, right onto Surprise and down into Hathersage.
 The through and off starts just out of Hathersage then it’s on to Castleton before a turn at the bottom of Winatts and then back along the valley.